Jeff Bridgforth :: Webcraftsman

 Another Example

-On another project where I needed some conditional CSS was showing the comment count for an article.
+Another project where I needed some conditional CSS was showing the comment count for an article.

 The challenge was to write CSS to cover several different conditions.
 Some comments would just show a comment count.
-Other listing would include a rating or there might be ratings without a comment count.
+Another listing would include a rating or there might be ratings without a comment count.

-The business unit also wanted to have a link to the comment area for articles that did not you have a comment or review.
-The developer needed to have that link always be always present in the code so I had to come up with a solution to hide the link when there was a comment count and/or rating was present.
+The business unit also wanted to have a link to the comment area for articles that did not have a comment or review.
+The developer needed to have that link always be present in the code so I had to come up with a solution to hide the link when there was a comment count and/or rating present.
 When there was not a comment, there would not be any code for the comment count.
 So showing the link when there was not a comment was easy.

 Here is my solution to hiding the comment link: